• Home

 There are proofs within geometry that can give you an understanding of these basics, but what's important is that you know they are there for you to find.
 The picture to the right is A page from a book called 'The Elements' it is a series of proofs and theorems that guide to find truth.

 This one proposition (along with all the others preceding it) lets us know that all perpendiculars to a plane will be parallel, knowing this may cause cognitive pain at some point if a contradiction is pointed out.
+This contradiction leads to seditious thoughts and the chain reaction that leaves the subject to his or her own devices, can be destructive.

 Here's the contradiction; for some people, placing this plane in the horizontal position becomes a problem for the reason stated above - horizontals being parallel is a big problem.